sahilrajput03/sahilrajput03/learn-paypal.md

 ![image](https://user-images.githubusercontent.com/31458531/207420625-4486ddc0-33a3-4d4e-a081-579d8fca69f8.png)

+## Fetching transactions and especially subscription txns?

-- Getting the subscription txns and their respective ids from the list of transactions we get by `List transactions` REST API of postman collection
+**Getting the subscription txns and their respective ids from the list of transactions we get by `List transactions` REST API of postman collection**

 Source - API DOCS: [Click here](https://developer.paypal.com/docs/api/transaction-search/v1/)